-- First, a gVCF file is created for each individual.
-The gVCF is an enriched VCF that contains information not only at the positions where variants were detected, but at all positions of the reference genome.
-Additional information is available that indicates how well the evidence (reads) supports the absence of variants (reference) or alternative alleles. - The next step is combine gVCF, which takes multiple gVCF files as input and produces one combined gVCF file that represents all the input samples.
-The combine gVCF file can then be sent to the joint caller. - The multiple gVCF files are then jointly genotyped to generate a single VCF.
+- Combine gVCF, which takes multiple gVCF files as input and produces one combined gVCF file that represents all the input samples.
+The combine gVCF file can then be sent to the joint caller. - Run joint caller directly with multiple gVCF files as input.
+The gVCF files are jointly genotyped to generate a single VCF.
 The joint VCF contains multiple genotype columns, each corresponding to a sample in the cohort.